Nieto-/AnamorphosisMadeEasy/README.md

 CylMA's rendering method uses an exact mathematical transformation (rather than an approximation) for finite viewing distance.
 This requires that you input the coordinates of your vantage point and the physical dimensions of the cylinder from which you will view the distorted image.
 A derivation of the transformation used by CylMA is provided for the adventurous reader and requires working knowledge of vector calculus and some linear algebra to follow along.
 The derivation extends the application of plane mirror virtual images to a curved mirror for finding the inverse transformation.
 A future draft will include diagrams and an appendix for a derivation of the Law of Reflection from Fermat's Principle of Least Time as well as a corollary to the Law of Reflection for plane mirrors: which shows that an object and it's virtual image are equidistant from the mirror along a line normal to the mirror.

-CylMA was written for JavaFX 8 and as a Mathematica Notebook file.
-The Mathematica notebook code will perform the transformation with significantly less system memory and additionally applies a nice anti-aliasing filter to the output.
-However, it requires that you have access to Wolfram Mathematica.
-For those without access to Wolfram Mathematica, the Java utility may be used instead--and in some ways is more powerful.
+CylMA was written for JavaFX 8 and as a Mathematica notebook file.
+The Mathematica notebook will perform the transformation with significantly less system memory and additionally applies a nice anti-aliasing filter to the output.
+However, it currently doesn't support DPI metadata or retain the image's aspect ratio.
+It also requires that you have access to Wolfram Mathematica.
+For those without access to Wolfram Mathematica, the Java utility may be used instead.

 Note that while you may use CylMA on its own, both the Java utility and the Mathematica Notebook file were intended to produce image files that will be post processed with Photoshop or GIMP to crop and edit before being printed.
 If printing at home, using either of these programs will help ensure that the DPI metadata is enforced and no resizing of the image is performed.